Collocated with ICLP 2021

 Submissions will be managed via EasyChair: https://easychair.org/conferences/?conf=plp21.

-Contributions should be prepared in the LNCS style.
+Contributions should be prepared in the 1-column CEURART style (also available as an overleaf project).
 A mixture of papers are sought including: new results, work in progress as well as technical summaries of recent substantial contributions.
 Papers presenting new results should be 6-15 pages in length.
 Work in progress and technical summaries can be shorter (2-5 pages).
 The workshop proceedings will clearly indicate the type of each paper.

 At least one author of each accepted paper will be required to attend the workshop to present the contribution.